pmbstyle/gemini-browser-agent/README.md

 3. Enable **Developer mode**, choose **Load unpacked**, and select the `widget/` directory from this project.
 4. Open the sidebar, click **Connect** to link the extension with the Python agent, and provide your automation goal.
 5. Press **Start AI Agent** to let Gemini plan, execute actions, and stream log updates directly in your browser.

-When finished, click **Stop Agent** or disconnect, then close the terminal running the bridge.
-The agent is ready for iterative prompts and extensions from your local machine.***